Namibian Christmas gifts

 Namibian beer and much more

-Come to the Christmas market in Öhringen in the castle courtyard
+Come visit the Christmas market in Öhringen in the castle courtyard

 Namibian handicrafts,